Siwavy/Hangman-/README.md

 Starting the Game:
 The program begins by displaying a word represented by underscores (________).
 Each underscore corresponds to a letter in the word.

 Guessing a Letter:
 You’re asked to input one letter at a time.
 If the letter is in the word, it replaces the corresponding underscores with the correct letter.
 If the letter isn’t in the word, you lose an attempt.

 Ending the Game:
 The game ends when:
 You’ve guessed all the letters correctly (you win), or You’ve run out of attempts (you lose).
 If you lose, the program reveals the correct word.

 What I Learned
 This project helped me develop a better understanding of core Java programming concepts:

 Scanners:
 I learned how to use Scanner to read user input, which is crucial for making interactive programs.
 I used scanner.nextLine() to capture guesses from the user.

 String Manipulation:
 I worked with StringBuilder to dynamically update the placeholder word as correct letters were guessed.
 I also used methods like charAt to compare individual letters in the word.

 Loops:
 I used a while loop to control the flow of the game, ensuring the user could keep guessing until the game ended.
 I used a for loop to compare the user’s guess against each letter in the word.
 Logic and Problem Solving:
 Setting up the game logic, such as validating input, tracking attempts, and checking win/lose conditions, strengthened my understanding of how to structure a program effectively.

-How to Play
+How to Play:
 Start the game by running the program.
 Follow the prompts to guess one letter at a time.
 After each guess: